-The 2016 Chiswick Book Festival enjoyed record ticket sales and great feedback.
+The 2016 Chiswick Book Festival enjoyed record ticket sales.
 As a result, we we were able to donate £2,600 to each of our three reading charities:

 - Doorstep Library, which brings the magic of books and reading into children’s homes in deprived parts of London

 - RNIB Talking Books Service and Books for Children

 - InterAct Stroke Support, which provides actors to read to stroke patients